 Why is my Boston Fern limp after repotting?

-A Boston fern may wilt from shock after repotting, especially if it was struggling or the process was rough on it.
+A Boston fern may wilt, or the fronds may yellow slightly from shock after repotting, especially if it was struggling or the process was rough on it.
 Give the plant time, and it should recover.

 Should I mist my Boston Fern after repotting?